scloud19/SECipedia/AWS/RDS/Aurora/aws_rds_setting_up_aurora.md

       There's one for the primary instance and each Replica

       If certain clients are do only read operations, you can have them connect to the replica's unique endpoint to spread the read load.
+        These read operations are the READ only queries.

       Don't contain "cluster" in the endpoint dns.
         Ex: *.123456789012.us-east-1.rds.amazonaws.com:3306